-- 22. The sponsor developed options including "do nothing", simply replicating all existing procedures to the new RNAV standards, and replicating only those elements which are currently in operational use, while withdrawing the rest.
-The Stage 2 section of the Multi-Gateway document explained these options and identified the benefits and disbenefits of each, how they supported the Design Principles, and how they aligned to the overarching strategy of removing ground-based navigation aids. - 23.
-No meaningful options assessment could be considered for the administrative "tidying" changes since these have no practical impact and if considered in isolation would have been classified as a "Level 0" change.
+22. The sponsor developed options ranging from "do nothing" to "withdraw everything", with more detailed alternatives in between.
+The Stage 2 section of the Multi-Gateway document explained these options and identified the benefits and disbenefits of each, how they supported the Design Principles, and how they aligned to the overarching strategy of removing ground-based navigation aids.